JobitJames/Data-Profiling-Toolkit/README.md

 # Data Profiling Toolkit

 ## Overview
-This project automates the profiling of datasets to help users understand key insights such as missing values, distributions, correlations, and more.
-It simplifies exploratory data analysis (EDA) by generating a detailed report from structured datasets.
+This project automates dataset profiling using ydata-profiling (formerly pandas-profiling).
+It generates detailed reports with key insights, such as missing values, distributions, correlations, and more, making exploratory data analysis (EDA) faster and easier.

 ## Features
 - Automatic detection of missing values